 GraphQL tracks a hierarchical structure.
 In which the associations between objects are defined in a graphical structure.

-No need for latest version
+No need for the latest version

 The result set or returned data is very exact according to the client’s query in GraphQL.
 Consequently, it is very easy for the server to simplify it.
 Extra fields to the server don’t affect the current clients when we add new product features.
 We may use the older server deprived of any worry because server fields can be deplored then carry on to function.
 This well-matched process doesn’t want the need for an incrementing version number.
-We can understand that Facebook is using the similar version of GraphQL API in their applications.
+We can understand that Facebook is using a similar version of GraphQL API in their applications.

 It is other thorny to implement a basic cache with GraphQL than applying it in REST.
 We access resources with URLs in REST API.
 Thus we may cache on a resource level as we have the resource URL as an identifier.
 It is very difficult for the reason that each query may be different, although it works on the same entity on the other hand.